What You Need to Know About Hearing Tests

 Even when no hearing loss is present, a hearing test can provide an invaluable baseline against which future declines may be more easily detected.
 Once diagnostics are complete, we can determine the best course of action.

-Hearing Tests at Central Alabama Audiology, Selma and Demopolis, AL
+Hearing Tests at Central Alabama Audiology, Selma, AL

 There are several different types of hearing tests available.